javlocan/hyppprctl/README.md

 ## -- TODO()

+- [ ] Wrkspcs can be differently structed // comment is on
 - [ ] control the arguments better
 - [ ] looking for a better name than hyprevents
 - Keywords: eww, yuck, hypr, os, DE...